 For our cruise, only 4 passengers were booked - the 2 of us and a mother and daughter from Spain.
 We'd have almost a private cruise!
 We settled into Cabin #1, small but very comfortable, a far cry from "The Box" on the Rei Davi a couple of weeks earlier.

 That night we went out in a smaller motor boat in search of caiman.
 We spotted many along the shore, some small and some large.
 Our guide Rubem was able to grab one of the smaller ones so we could get a close look.

 To his dismay, we requested that all the caught piranhas be released.
-We returned to the ship for breakfast before heading out again to visit the Pink River Dolphins.
+We returned to the ship for breakfast before heading out again to visit the Pink River Dolphins or Boto as they are commonly called.
 A local family has created a business where tourists can come and "swim" with the dolphins.
 Actually, you stand on a platform just below the surface of the water where the owner feeds a group of wild Pink River Dolphins.
 Normally, I don't condone feeding wild animals but it gave us a chance to get a close look at these ancient mammals.

 |Pink River Dolphin|

 I was able to touch one on his chin.
 His hide felt like velvet, so soft.
 Two young men from Manaus that were also on our cruise to make a marketing video got in the water to film the dolphins with a GoPro.
 They got some amazing underwater footage of these creatures that are able to navigate through these murky waters using echolocation.
 They also have unfused neck vertebrae allowing their necks to be flexible when navigating through the flooded forest.